AXA Health Insurance Singapore

 Get your personalised Health Insurance Plan here →

-AXA Shield Plan A offers you the option of seeking treatment in a standard ward in private hospitals, and offers full "As Charged" coverage for your daily ward, treatment, ICU, short-stay ward, community hospital stays.
-Other benefits include S$5,000 for inpatient psychiatric treatments, full coverage for MediSave-approved surgeries (as listed in Tables 1A to 7C), inpatient major organ transplant, outpatient chemotherapy, kidney dialysis, and more.
+HSBC Life Shield Plan B offers you the option of seeking treatment in a standard ward in private hospitals, and offers full "As Charged" coverage for your daily ward, treatment, ICU, short-stay ward, community hospital stays.
+Other benefits include up to S$50,000 per year for inpatient and outpatient proton beam therapy treatment, up to S$2,500 for inpatient psychiatric treatments, full coverage for MediSave-approved surgeries, inpatient major organ transplant, kidney dialysis, and more.

 As of April 2019, all insurance companies in Singapore had to phase out any 100% cashless hospital check-out riders in a bid to curtail medical expenditure in Singapore.
-Therefore, AXA Shield's previous 3 riders, AXA Basic Care, AXA General Care, and AXA Home Care have been phased out and replaced by the current AXA Enhanced Care which incorporates the mandatory co-insurance component (a minimum of 5% portion of the bill that you have to foot).
+Also, due to the acquisition of AXA Insurance Pte Limited (AXA Singapore) in 2021 by HSBC, AXA Shield's previous 3 riders, AXA Basic Care, AXA General Care, and AXA Home Care have been phased out and replaced by the current HSBC Life Enhanced Care Rider which incorporates the mandatory co-insurance component (a minimum of 5% portion of the bill that you have to foot).

 Compare Health Insurance Plans now